37 Cheap Items that Will Remain Priceless in Prepping

 4. OTC Medicine

 I can almost guarantee that you’ll be experiencing more headaches, muscle pain, and injuries following a major disaster than what you’re currently dealing with.
-Allergies and heartburn could also persist and make things worse for you.
+Allergies and heartburn could also persist, making things worse for you.
 That’s why stocking up on medicines like aspirin, Tylenol, allergy medicine, and Tums will be a lifesaver for you and your family.

 5. Vitamins